vue-styleguidist/vue-styleguidist/docs/docs/Docgen.md

 ### `parse(filePath:string, options?: DocGenOptions)`

 Parses the file at filePath.
-Returns and object containing all documented and undocumented properties of the component.
+Returns and objects containing all documented and undocumented properties of the component.

 ```ts
 import { parse } from 'vue-docgen-api'